Overview and Description

 Gaps in Knowledge/Evidence Base

-While it is well known that teams are integral to rehabilitation, there is a paucity of research and publications related to the rehabilitation interdisciplinary team process, functioning, and effectiveness across health care settings.
-There appears to be a strong connection between team effectiveness and patient outcomes.
-However, a definition of team functioning, the necessary characteristics of a team or team members and leaders, and the determination of modifiable factors have not been clarified, especially now with more specialty care services adopting a team approach.
-Teams continue to be promoted in health care as a solution to improved coordination of complex care, despite the lack of science that clearly defines team functioning, cost, or cost effectiveness.
+Though the team approach to patient care is a well-known established and integral to rehabilitation, there is a paucity of research and publications related to the rehabilitation interdisciplinary team process, functioning, and effectiveness across health care settings.
+While there appears to be a strong connection between team effectiveness and patient outcomes, a definition of team functioning, the necessary characteristics of a team, team members and leaders, and the determination of modifiable factors have not been clarified.
+With more specialty care services adopting a team approach, this information is becoming increasingly critical.

 References

-- Turk MA & Mudrick N. Rehabilitation Interventions, Volume 6.
-In SAGE Reference Series on Disability: Key Issues and future Directions.
+- Turk MA, Mudrick N. Rehabilitation Intervention, Volume 6.
+In SAFE Reference Series on Disability: Key Issues and Future Directions.
 Albrecht GL (Series Editor).
-SAGE Publications Inc., 2013.
+SAGE Publication Inc., 2013.

 - Allen L, Richardson M, McIntyre A, Janzen S, Meyer M, Ure D, Willems D, Teasell R. Community Stroke Rehabilitation Teams: Providing Home-Based Stroke Rehabilitation in Ontario, Canada.
 Can J Neurol Sci 2014 Nov; 41(6):697-703. doi:10.1017/cjn.2014.31